deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 - Graph building:
     - `add_node(name, node, parameters)`: adds a disconnected node to the graph.
 It expects Haystack nodes in the `node` parameter and will fail if they aren't respecting the contract.
 See below for a more detailed discussion of the Nodes' contract.
     - `get_node(name)`: returns the node's information stored in the graph
-    - `connect(input_node, output_nodes)`: connects nodes together.
+    - `connect(input_node, output_node)`: connects nodes together.
 It will fail if the nodes inputs and outputs do not match: see the Nodes' contract to understand how Nodes can declare their I/O.
 - Docstore management:
     - `add_store(name, store)`: adds a DocumentStore to the stores that are passed down to the nodes through the `stores` variable.
     - `list_stores()`: returns all connected stores.